 Change 12.6.19 Protection of robust Management frames as follows:

 This subclause defines rules that shall be followed by an RSNA STAs on a link with a given peer STA that implement Management Frame protection and have dot11RSNAActivated equal to true.
-In this subclause “peer STA” refers to the AP a non-AP STA is associated with, a STA that has associated with an AP, a STA in the same IBSS, or a TDLS peer STA.
+In this subclause “peer STA” refers to the AP a non-AP STA is associated with, a STA that has associated with an AP, a STA in the same IBSS or PBSS, or a TDLS peer STA.

 A STA with dot11RSNAProtectedManagementFramesActivated equal to false shall transmit and receive unprotected individually addressed robust Management frames to and from any associatedpeer STA and shall discard protected individually addressed robust Management frames received from any associatedpeer STA.